Parent, Teacher, Activist

 Here are some practical tips for helping children become world changers:

-1. Talk about sexualized media message with children.
+1. Talk about sexualized media messages with children.
 They see them and they are being impacted.
 Don’t be afraid to point things out to them and talk with them about why you think it’s inappropriate.
 See some of the Talking posts for more details about how to do this.

 2. Speak up and encourage children and adolescents to do so as well.
 Whether it’s a song on the radio, a product in your local store, or a dance being taught at their local dance school, when something offensive enters the lives of kids that you care about, let your voice be heard.
 Encourage the children and adolescents in your life to do the same.
 Whether or not it has an immediate impact, you are all practicing the behavior patterns of world changers by standing up for what you believe in.
 The posts on Planning and Acting will help you in this area.